 Unfortunately, Texas leads the nation in commercial truck accidents.
 In 2016, according to the Texas Department of Transportation, there were 34,108 crashes involving commercial motor vehicles that resulted in 1,426 incapacitating injuries and 584 deaths.
 Common causes of truck crashes include:

 Discovering what exactly caused an accident involving a tractor-trailer or other large truck can be much more complicated than the average auto accident.
 We consult prominent accident reconstruction experts to pinpoint the cause of the crash and identify the party who is at fault.

 Liability is legal responsibility for an accident.
 When a driver causes an accident through negligence, that person bears responsibility, but the employer is also liable under the law.
 Other possible defendants include subcontracting companies that maintain the equipment and load the cargo.
 If the crash resulted from equipment failure, the manufacturer of the equipment could be held liable.
 If poor road conditions led to the crash, liability could fall on the entity responsible for maintaining the road.

 As your personal injury attorney in your trucking accident claim, my mission is to assemble the evidence necessary to prove liability, protect you from allegations of contributory negligence and help a jury understand the full extent of your injuries so you can recover the full compensation you deserve.

-If you have been hurt in a commercial truck accident, trust your claim to a certified personal injury specialist.
-Call the Porter Law Firm, P.C. at 903-561-5144 or contact me online to schedule a free consultation at my Tyler office.
+If you have been hurt in a commercial truck accident, trust your claim to our experienced injury lawyers.
+Call the Porter Law Firm, P.C. at 903-561-5144 or contact us online to schedule a free consultation at our Tyler office.